firebase/superstatic/README.md

 }
 ```

-**function():** you can specify certain url paths to be redirected to another url by supplying configuration to the `function()` key.
+**redirects:** you can specify certain url paths to be redirected to another url by supplying configuration to the `function()` key.
 Path matching is similar to using custom routes. function() use the `301` HTTP status code by default, but this can be overridden by configuration.

 ```json
 {